-- Simulation is currently counted as clinical hours. - Professionalism is an outcome of Clinical Evaluation Tool (CET), lateness is an aspect of professionalism make-up assignment will be assigned.
-If this written assignment is not submitted within one week and/or does not meet assignment expected outcomes, the lateness converts to a clinical absence of one hour and points from final NSL grade deducted as per clinical absence policy.
+- Simulation is currently counted as clinical hours. - Professionalism is an outcome of Clinical Evaluation Tool (CET), lateness is an aspect of professionalism

 Students who arrive late for simulation lab will be permitted to attend and participate, as long as they have completed the assigned simulation prelab assignments as per simulation preparation policy.